 You will study both Classics and English in a variety of ways – through lectures, seminars, and language classes, and, in your final year, through a dissertation on a topic of your own choice, with guidance from your departmental supervisor.

-You'll take four modules (or the equivalent in credits), each with 2-3 contact hours per week (more for your language module/s).
+You will take four modules (or the equivalent in credits), each with 2-3 contact hours per week (more for your language module/s).